Forsyth Creek Week 2022 - WBFJ.fm

-Tiffany shares more with Wally and Verne (WBFJ Morning Show) about the purpose of Forsyth Creek Week.
+Tiffany Jones (Sr Community Educator with Forsyth Creek Week) shares more with Wally and Verne (WBFJ Morning Show) about the purpose of Forsyth Creek Week.
 From learning to exploring to cleaning up, there’s something for everyone during Forsyth Creek Week!

 We depend upon creeks, and the fresh water they carry, to produce our food and sustain our lives.